joannaqiu/cs207-F18/index.md

 **Welcome to CS207!**

-It is accpeted that computation has emerged as the third pillar of science alongside the pillars of theory and experiment.
+It is accepted that computation has emerged as the third pillar of science alongside the pillars of theory and experiment.
 Computational science is maturing rapidly and has found considerable and significant use in supporting scientists from various disciplines (including all engineering disciplines, physics, chemistry, finance, biology, and data analysis to name